srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

         }
     ```

-    Notice the first block of code within the `OnDesiredPropertyChanged` event handler method that reads the `telemetryDelay` property value from the device twin desired properties.
-This code also take the value specified and modifies the `this._telemetryDelay` variable with the desired value to reconfigure the delay time between sending simulated sensor readings to Azure IoT Hub.
-Remember, this `this._telemetryDelay` variable is used within the `Task.Delay` call inside the `while` loop of the `SendDeviceToCloudMessagesAsync` method.
+    Notice that the `OnDesiredPropertyChanged` event handler accepts a `desiredProperties` parameter of type `TwinCollection`.

+    Notice that `if` the value of the `desiredProperties` parameter contains `telemetryDelay` (a device twin desired property), the code will assign the value of the device twin property to the `this._telemetryDelay` variable.
+You may recall that the `SendDeviceToCloudMessagesAsync` method include a `Task.Delay` call that uses the `this._telemetryDelay` variable to set the delay time between messages sent to IoT hub.

-    Also notice the second block of the code within the `OnDesiredPropertyChanged` event handler method that reports the current state of the device to Azure IoT Hub.
-This code calls the `DeviceClient.UpdateReportedPropertiesAsync` method and passes it a **TwinCollection** method that contains the current state of the device properties.
-This code is how the device reports back to IoT Hub that it received the device twin desired properties changed event, and has now updates it's configurations accordingly.
-It also reports what the properties are now set to, in case they would be different than the desired state received, so that IoT Hub can maintain an accurate Device Twin that reflects the state of the device.
+    Notice the next block of code is used to report the current state of the device back up to Azure IoT Hub.
+This code calls the `DeviceClient.UpdateReportedPropertiesAsync` method and passes it a **TwinCollection** that contains the current state of the device properties.
+This is how the device reports back to IoT Hub that it received the device twin desired properties changed event, and has now updated its configuration accordingly.
+Note that it reports what the properties are now set to, not an echo of the desired properties.
+In the case where the reported properties sent from the device are different than the desired state that the device received, IoT Hub will maintain an accurate Device Twin that reflects the state of the device.

-1. Now that the device can receive updates to the device twin desired properties from Azure IoT Hub, it also needs to be coded to configure it's initial setup when the simulated device begins execution.
+    Now that the device can receive updates to the device twin desired properties from Azure IoT Hub, it also needs to be coded to configure its initial setup when the device starts up.
 To do this the device will need to load the current device twin desired properties from Azure IoT Hub, and configure itself accordingly.

-Locate the `// TODO 2` comment within the `RunAsync` method, and paste in the following code that loads the current device twin desired properties from Azure IoT Hub for the device, and then uses the same `OnDesiredPropertyChanged` method defined previously to configure the device accordingly.
+1. Locate the `// TODO 2` comment within the `RunAsync` method.

+1. To implement code that runs the `OnDesiredPropertyChanged` method on device start-up, enter the following code:

     ```csharp
     // TODO 2: Load Device Twin Properties since device is just starting up